 The Romans, Alemanni and Swiss-Italians in Oensingen

-This road led from Martigny (Forum Claudii Vallensium) to Avenches (Aventicum) via Oensingen (Roman name unknown) to Windisch (Vindonissa).
+This road led from Aosta (Augusta Praetoria Salassorum) to Martigny (Forum Claudii Vallensium), via Avenches (Aventicum) and Oensingen (Roman name unknown) to Windisch (Vindonissa).
 Another road led from Oensingen via Langenbruck to Kaiseraugst (Augusta Raurica).

 The name Oensingen has an Alemannic origin.
-After the departure of the Romans around 410 AD, the Alemanni entered the area of present-day Switzerland.
+The Alemanni immigrated to this area after the departure of the Romans around 410 AD,

 The present church was built in the middle of the sixteenth century.
-From 1643 to 1648 it was rebuilt, and in 1773 Paolo Antonio Pasoli (1738-1804) applied the current architecture and (Baroque) decoration.
-Paolo helped his uncle Gaetano Matteo Pisoni (1713-1782) from 1763 bis 1770 with the construction of St. Ursen’s Cathedral in Solothurn.
-It also explains the similarity and Italian influences.
-The centre of the village and its beautiful houses from the seventeenth and eighteenth centuries also show the prosperity and importance of this village.
+From 1643 to 1648 the church was rebuilt, and in 1773 Paolo Antonio Pasoli (1738-1804) applied the current architecture and (Baroque) decoration.

 Paolo assisted his uncle Gaetano Matteo Pisoni (1713-1782) in the years 1763 – 1770 with the construction of the Cathedral St. Ursen in Solothurn.
 It explains the similarity and Italian influences.